umbraco/UmbracoDocs/10/umbraco-ui-builder/areas/trees.md

 ---
-description: Configuring trees in Konstrukt, the backoffice UI builder for Umbraco.
+description: Configuring trees in Umbraco UI Builder, the backoffice UI builder for Umbraco.
 ---

 # Trees

-A tree is a hierarchical structure that helps organise a section into logical sub-sections and is accessed in the main side panel of the Umbraco interface.
-In Konstrukt, a section may only have a single tree definition, however you can use folder nodes to help organise the tree structure how you need it.
+A tree is a hierarchical structure that helps organize a section into logical sub-sections.
+A tree is accessed in the main side panel of the Umbraco interface.
+In Umbraco UI Builder, a section may only have a single tree definition.
+However, you can use folder nodes to help organize the tree structure as you need it.

 ![Tree](../images/tree.png)

-## Configuring a Konstrukt section tree
+## Configuring a Umbraco UI Builder section tree

-The tree configuration for Konstrukt sections is a sub configuration of a [`Section`](sections.md) config builder instance and is accessed via it's `Tree` method.
+The tree configuration for Umbraco UI Builder sections is a sub-configuration of a [`Section`](sections.md) config builder instance and is accessed via its `Tree` method.

-#### **Tree(Lambda treeConfig = null) : KonstruktTreeConfigBuilder**
+### **Tree(Lambda treeConfig = null) : KonstruktTreeConfigBuilder**

 Accesses the tree config of the given section.